doofinder/php-doofinder/README.md

                    array(
                      'prefix' => 'sp_df_df_',           // prefix to use with to_querystring
                      'api_version' => '3.0',           // api version of the search server
-                     'restricted_request' => 'post'    // use only  params from 'post' or 'get' methods.
+                     'restricted_request' => 'post',   // use only  params from 'post' or 'get' methods.
+                     'to_iso' => true                  // encode results in iso-8859-1 (default is utf8)
                    ));

 ````